AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/20-Authentication/20-Access tokens.md

 __[ `SIMPLE CHART` ]

-> ⭑   Note: Normally you need access to the Google Drive API only in order to put content into AODocs.
+> ⭑  **Note**: Normally you need access to the Google Drive API only in order to put content into AODocs.
 There is little need to access the Drive API after this point, so you only need email scope.

 ## Get an access and ID token